A pvc patio roof is a great way to waterproof and protect a patio from direct sun. However, here’s a few tips on choosing the right roof sheets!

 I spend a lot of time on my patio.

-But over time, the roof had really deteriorated.
-It became an eyesore full of grit I couldn’t clean, and the list of leaks grew by the year.
+However, just like most anything else, over time the roof panels really deteriorated.
+It became an eyesore filled with grit and mildew I couldn’t clean where the panels overlapped.
+And the list of roof leaks grew by the year.

 BUT… not all went as planned.
-But in my case, it may work out better…
+However in my case, the challenges may have been blessings in disguise…

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!